-You can also define feature templates in Map Viewer.
+You can also define feature templates in Map Viewer Classic.
 This is especially useful if you published your feature layer from ArcGIS Online without any associated template information.

 The following steps explain how you can create or modify feature templates for a hosted feature layer.

 - Enable editing on the hosted feature layer and adjust the editing settings to ensure that editors are allowed to add features.

-- On the feature layer's item page, click Open in Map Viewer and click Add layer to new map.
+- On the feature layer's item page, click Open in Map Viewer Classic and click Add layer to new map.

 The feature layer opens in a new map.

 - Set up the symbology for your layers as you would like it to appear in the template.
 In most cases, this involves configuring unique symbols based on a field in your data.
 The values in this field define the feature types available to editors.

 - Click Edit.
-The default templates for the feature layer appear on the left side of the map.
+The default templates for the feature layer appear on the map.

 - Click Manage.